ma-riviere/argent/README.md

     "What is the R programming language?
 Answer in two sentences.", model = "gemini-2.5-flash"
 )
-#> [1] "R is a programming language and free software environment primarily used for statistical computing and graphics.
-It provides a wide variety of statistical (linear and nonlinear modeling, classical statistical tests, time-series analysis, classification, clustering, etc.) and graphical techniques, and is highly extensible."
 ```

 `argent` will maintain a conversation history in the provider object,